IanNIraj/DATA-VIZUALIZATION/README.md

 The scatter plot and bar chart illustrate how interactive dashboards allow users to explore data by clicking on charts, filtering, and updating other charts in real-time.

 # Install Required Packages
-pip install matplotlib
+-pip install matplotlib

-pip install dash plotly
+-pip install dash plotly

-pip install seaborn
+-pip install seaborn

 # HOW TO RUN